C2SM/clim-sanity-checker/README.md

 #### ICON
 The variable definitions for the Welch's t-Test are adapted from the file below provided by Colin Tully:
 ![vars_icon](https://user-images.githubusercontent.com/39263956/103921491-dfbe8b80-5112-11eb-8ee7-abc19ac3ce2d.png)

-## Requirements
-The clim-sanity-checker needs a CDO executable as well as several non-standard Python-packages.
-To install the Python-dependencies run:
-* pip install -r requirements.txt

-#### Piz Daint
-There is a virtual-environment available for this machine:
-*source paths_to_come/bin/activate/* to get the right Python-environment
-*module load daint-gpu ; module load CDO* to have CDO available

-## Testsuite
-There is a small testsuite to check if every test works as expected located in [testsuite](testsuite).
-To run, simply type:
-*pytest* or *pytest -s* (for more verbosity)
-**It is recommended to run the testsuite before any use of the clim-sanity-checker!**
-## Missing
-1. analysis of variables only over ocean